macstoffel/cogs/README.rst

 .. code-block:: ini

-    [p]repo add AAA3A-cogs https://github.com/AAA3A-AAA3A/AAA3A-cogs
+    [p]repo add MacStoffel-cogs https://github.com/macstoffel/cogs/tree/main

 To install a cog, use this command, replacing <cog> with the name of the cog you wish to install:

 .. code-block:: ini

-    [p]cog install AAA3A-cogs <cog>
+    [p]cog install MacStoffel-cogs <cog>

 -------------------
 Available cogs list
 -------------------

 This list of cogs is not up to date.
-At the time of writing there are 22.
+At the time of writing there are 67.
 You can look at the folder names on this repo or see a more complete description on Red's Index or in the README for each cog.

 **SimpleSanction:**